The Elephant Building: Future

 The future of the Elephant building is uncertain after the closure of the leisure centre in 2020.
 Coventry City Council is yet to announce firm plans for the building's redevelopment, but it may become a community art space.
+Proposals to transform it into a nightclub were not progressed.

-On May 15, 2021, as part of the launch for Coventry being UK City of Culture 2021, the words of local author George Elliot "It is always fatal to have music or poetry interrupted" were projected onto the building.
+On May 15, 2021, as part of the launch for Coventry being UK City of Culture 2021, the words of local author George Eliot "It is always fatal to have music or poetry interrupted" were projected onto the building.